 Walt Vernon, besides leading an international firm of hundreds of engineers and tech/IT consultants, is passionately concerned about protecting us from the greatest (non-pandemic) threat to humanity: climate change.
 And that’s why organizations like Kaiser Permanente, Stanford Universities, UC Med Centers, HCA, Banner Health, St. Joseph Health System, and the Yellowhawk Tribal Health Center look to Mazzetti to create healthier, enduring environments.

 Our San Francisco Healthcare Round Table meets on the 2nd Wednesday of each month.
 We have been meeting via ZOOM since April, and look forward to meeting again in person – once we can do so safely, hopefully early in the New Year.

 Insights into New Market Trends

 Members are able to stay abreast of industry trends that affect their business and keep ahead of the curve in their rapidly changing industry.
 Connections made within the Round Tables – and throughout the ABL Organization – further accelerate business growth, Members experience full value and a solid return on their investment of time and fees when attending Round Tables on a regular basis. .

-"I love these meetings.
-Being able to see and hear what is on others minds is invaluable."
+"I love everything about the ABL meetings.
+Being able to see and hear what is on other's minds is invaluable."